wojdyr/fityk/doc/index.rst

 or `Flattr <https://flattr.com/donation/give/to/wojdyr>`_.
 If you have made any donation before the release of 1.0 you get free subscription, just let me know you are interested.

-Currently, the subscriptions are processed manually, so you may wait a few hours before you get a password.

 .. raw:: html